Caiobinha1/Intro_Digital_Filters/FIR_Filters/README.md

 2. Applies a moving average filter with a user-defined window size \( k \).
 3. Saves the filtered output to the `output/` folder.

-## **References**

-Feel free to modify the scripts to suit your specific needs or extend the implementation!